 PICUM has more than 140 member organisations who work on ensuring fundamental rights of undocumented migrants in Europe.
 As such PICUM’s membership has a double structure: Individual Members and Platform Members (organisations).
-PICUM's Annual General Assembly provides a forum in which ordinary members vote on important issues concerning the operation and future planning of the organisation.
+PICUM's Annual General Assembly provides a forum in which Platform members vote on important issues concerning the operation and future planning of the organisation.

 For further information on PICUM’s members, click here.

 PICUM has more than 140 member organisations and over 100 PICUM supporters in 31 countries, primarily in Europe but also in other regions of the world.
 As a membership based NGO, PICUM provides a direct link between the grassroots level, where undocumented migrants’ experience is most visible, and the European level where policies relating to them are deliberated.